Listening to Literature

 In his “Writer’s Credo,” Edward Abbey wrote “that words count, that writing matters, that poems, essays, and novels—in the long run—make a difference.”
 Abbey’s politics aside, the written word, whether fiction or nonfiction, educational or entertainment, holds a special place in our cultural histories, our communities, and our personal lives.
 Through interviews with authors, both local and remote, analysis with experts, and reviews of books, Listening to Literature explores literature of the present and the past.

 P. T. Bridgeport is a photographer, calligrapher, and uncompensated curmudgeon.
 He is a member of the Savannah Art Association Board of Directors and shows work at the Association Art Gallery on Chippewa Square.
-He also co-hosts Beyond The Liner Notes with Brian Renner on Friday, and has his own show, When The Moon Sings, on Saturday evening.
+He also co-hosts Beyond the Liner Notes on Fridays at 11 a.m. and has his own show, When the Moon Sings, on Saturday evenings.
 He was a trombonist early in life, but went through a program and now lives spit-valve free.